Eric is a Senior Network Engineer for an IT Consulting Company in Texas. He has multiple Cisco certifications to include

 Why Do I Need a Cryptocurrency Wallet?

 Pretty much every person today has a PayPal account and uses it to make purchases or send and receive payments from other people.
-A cryptocurrency wallet provides the same functionality, but with a couple differences.
+A cryptocurrency wallet provides the same functionality but with a couple of differences.

 - Coinbase is for cryptocurrencies such as Bitcoin, Ethereum, and Litecoin and not for currencies such as USD or EUR.

 - Coinbase is used as an exchange between your local currency and cryptocurrency.
 So if a person wanted to own Bitcoin, Ethereum, or Litecoin as an investment, they can simply buy the currency with USD and hold it in the wallet.
 If the price goes up, you can then exchange your cryptocurrency back to USD for a profit.